Grayson Hugh: 1980s

 In 1980, Hugh released a self-titled album (One in Nineteen Records, 1980).
 This album was produced by Ron Scalise, winner of 14 Emmy Awards for audio work with ESPN.

 Hugh moved to New York City in 1986 where he happened to meet producer Michael Baker in an elevator.
 Baker was finishing producing The Blow Monkeys's album She Was Only a Grocer's Daughter for RCA Records.
 Hugh was hired to sing backup vocals on that album and subsequently signed to RCA Records as singer-songwriter in 1987.
-He broke into the Billboard Hot 100 in 1989 with three singles from his album Blind to Reason (RCA Records, 1988).
+He broke into the Billboard Hot 100 in 1989 with three singles from his debut RCA album Blind to Reason (1988).
 In 1988 "Talk It Over", a song written by Sandy Linzer and Irwin Levine that Hugh arranged, reached the Top 20.

 After Hugh had arranged and recorded the song, Olivia Newton-John was given rights of first release, then recorded it herself and released it as a single under the name "Can't We Talk It Over in Bed", which appeared on her album The Rumour.
 Hugh subsequently released his version which became a hit.
 His two other singles "Bring It All Back" and "How 'Bout Us" (a remake of the 1981 Champaign hit recorded with Betty Wright) were also radio hits.
 Blind to Reason eventually went gold in Australia.
 Hugh toured extensively in 1988 in the US and overseas, at first opening for Dickey Betts, Ian Hunter and Mick Ronson, Sheena Easton and Phoebe Snow, before beginning several years of headlining his own tours.